Methyl hydroperoxide

 Methyl hydroperoxide is the organic compound with the formula CH_{3}OOH.
 It is a volaltile colorless liquid.
 In addition to being of theoretical interest as the simplest organic hydroperoxide, methyl hydroperoxide is an intermediate in the oxidation of methane.
-When condensed or in concentrated form methyl hydroperoxide is rather explosive, unlike tertiary hydroperoxides such as tert-butylhydroperoxide.
+When condensed or in concentrated form methyl hydroperoxide is rather explosive, unlike tertiary hydroperoxides such as tert-butyl hydroperoxide.
 Its laboratory preparation was first reported in 1929.